-Coffee grinds come in coarse, fine, medium and medium/fine.
+Coffee grinds are fine, medium and medium/fine coarse.
 If it's too fine, it could become compacted.
-Your filter will get blocked and you'll end up with burnt-tasting coffee.
+It will get your filter blocked and you'll end up with burnt-tasting coffee.
 Coarse grinds produce less flavor while the medium grind is palatable but not perfect.
 The best grind for your moka pot is medium/fine grind.

 What Kind of Coffee do You Use in a Stovetop Espresso Maker?

 The next question you may be asking is "Do I use light, medium, or dark roasted coffee beans in my moka pot?".
-Again, fresh is key when purchasing roasted coffee beans.
+Fresh is key when purchasing roasted coffee beans.
 If there's a coffee roaster near you ask them to roast your coffee beans while you wait.
-Otherwise, go with the best brands when buying your pre-roasted beans.
+If that is not possible, go with the best brands when buying your pre-roasted beans.

 You've bought the moka pot because it appeals to your coffee aficionado instinct.
 You've got the espresso machine but you're up to a whole new brewing experience.
 Your cupboard is full of espresso grind coffee products but can you use them in your moka pot?

 You can as long as you're aware of the type of grind.
 Make sure it's medium/fine grind which best suits the moka pot coffee brewing process.
-We're talking here about creating the best coffee every time.
-So check the label before using it.
+We're talking about creating the best coffee every time.
+Check the label before using it.

-Now you know what to look out for when purchasing your coffee beans.
+Now you know what to look out for to purchase your coffee beans.
 Let's see which products there are to choose from and get you rolling with your moka pot coffee brew.